lightbug-io/docs/devices/api/headers.md

 # Headers

-These header values keys are reserved across all message types.
+These header field types are reserved across all message types.

 <ProtocolHeaders/>